Skip to main content

 If you or your partner have Irish heritage, or live in Ireland, you may want to consider incorporating some Irish wedding traditions into your special day.

-15 Irish Wedding Traditions You Can Modernise
+15 Irish Wedding Traditions You'll Love

-1. Handfasting
+1. Handfasting (Tying the Knot)

 We’ve all heard the expression ‘tying the knot’, but did you know this originated from the Celtic tradition of handfasting?
 Handfasting ceremonies are an ancient Irish tradition where the couple hold left hand to left hand and then right hand to right hand with their wrists crossing over.
 A ribbon is then wound around their wrists and over their hands to symbolise the couple being bound together.